Everything you need to know about Olympic triathlon nutrition

 What to eat the morning of a triathlon

 For example, consume 2 grams of carbs per kilogram of body weight (0.9 grams per pound) 2 hours before activity.
-For the same 150 lb triathlete, this equals 136 grams of carbs 2 hours prior to the start of the race.
+For the 150 lb triathlete, this equals 136 grams of carbs 2 hours prior to the start of the race.

 What are examples of easily digestible breakfasts to eat 2 hours before the swim portion of a triathlon?